 Many times, it is offered free or at discounted prices to anyone who is involved in promoting or selling a property.

 FOH: Front of House is the area accessible to the guests.
 It includes areas like reception and waiting room etc.

-Full Board: Full Board is the rate which includes all the provisions of accommodation and meals in a hotel.
+Full Board: Full Board is the rate that includes all the provisions of accommodation and meals in a hotel.

-FIT: Free and Independent Traveler is a term associated with a traveler who travels without any assistance of a travel agency or operator.
+FIT: Free and Independent Traveler is a term associated with a traveler who travels without any assistance from a travel agency or operator.

-GDS: Global Distribution System is a worldwide computer network which manages the reservations of airlines, hotels, car rentals and other travel-related services.
+GDS: Global Distribution System is a worldwide computer network that manages the reservations of airlines, hotels, car rentals, and other travel-related services.
 A GDS links rates and services, rates and bookings consolidating products and services across all three travel sectors: i.e., airline reservations, hotel reservations, and car rentals.